 The now 11-year-old caught up to his peers faster than expected through speech, physical and occupational therapy.
 Jordan is an honor roll student in fifth grade at the local elementary school.
 Karate, fishing and playing video games are some of his favorite activities.

 "In spite of the obstacles resulting from his illness, Jordan has continued to defy expectations," Michelle says.
 "His story is proof that early intervention can truly make a huge impact on achieving positive outcomes."

-The UTD Callier Cochlear Implant Program at Children's Health brings together experts from three of the state’s most renowned centers to provide the best in cochlear implantation for children.
+The UT Pediatric Cochlear Implant Program at Children’s Health brings together experts from UTD Callier, Children's Health and UT Southwestern to provide the best in cochlear implantation for children.
 Learn more about our programs and services.